 Various methods of responding to a statement or question; such as “The current 24-month CD rate is 2.5%.” and “2.5% is the 24-month CD rate”

 Response variants are stored as an exchange’s outputs.
-When Capacity recognizes a user’s inquiry and maps it to an exchange, Capacity picks an Output from that exchange and responds to the user.
+When Capacity recognizes a user’s inquiry and maps it to an exchange, Capacity picks a Response from that exchange and responds to the user.

 A combination of an inquiry to Capacity and Capacity’s response.
 Check out the Exchanges article for more information.